-Many people feel alone when they initially come to counseling.
+Whether you are being nudged by a loved one to come to counseling, or you are feeling eager to get started, we'll start where you're comfortable.
 I would like to help you feel supported, understood and most of all, not alone.
-I will provide a comfortable, professional, non-judgmental place to explore what is troubling you.
-You will find that I am a curious, warm, empathetic counselor.
+I will provide an accepting, non-judgmental place to explore what is troubling you.
+You will find that I am a curious and compassionate therapist.
+Your privacy, your preferences, and your goals are most important to me.
 After one or two sessions of gathering information and hearing your story, we will create a plan together to help you get on track with the life you want to live.

 More Info About My Practice

-My specialties include working with young adults (18-25 yrs old) and co-occurring disorders (people who have both a mental health issue such as anxiety as well as a substance use issue such as chronic marijuana use).
+My specialties include working with young adults (18-25 yrs old) and co-occurring disorders (people who have both a mental health issue and substance use issue at the same time).
 I also work with those who are struggling with grief & loss of a loved one, particularly from a death by suicide or overdose.